diplomegalo/Poc/Poc.GraphQL.Gtw/README.md

 - Get all recipes.
 - Get recipe by `id`.

 Note that the list of recipes is hardcoded in the class.
-This list contains `Ingredient` which refer to the `Food` entity through its `FoodId` property.
+This list contains `Ingredient` which refer to the `Food` entity with the value of `FoodId` property.

 ### Build the web api